-Studies are finding statistical support for what many have known for two millenia: that practicing mindfulness enhances mental and physical health, creativity, and contextual learning (Kolb & Yanagneh).
-We realize that traditional ideas of mindfulness do not appeal to everyone.
-Therefore, we have created a number of activities that we believe can help students achieve similar outcomes through mindfully engaging with their environment through active attention and no judgement.
+Studies are finding statistical support for what many have known for two millennia: that practicing mindfulness enhances mental and physical health, creativity, and contextual learning (Kolb & Yanagneh).
+We realize that the traditional ideas of mindfulness do not appeal to everyone.
+Therefore, we have created a number of activities that we believe can help students achieve similar outcomes through mindfully engaging with their environment through active attention and no judgment.
 The following questions have been designed to encourage students to think about parts of their study abroad environment that they may not consider in the moment.

 ***These questions were not designed to be appropriate for every destination, therefore we ask our students to pursue options that are safe, accessible and appropriate for the culture they are in.***

 - Do the people around you drink out of paper cups or do they use travel mugs?
 What about plastic water bottles?
 Are places to recycle prominent?